AviatrixSystems/avxlabs-docs/ace_backbone/docs/backbone.md

 ping towards the test-vm inside the DC
 ```

-You have successfully verified the connectivity between the two CSPs and the on-prem DC by means of the Aviatrix Cloud Backbone.
+You have successfully verified the connectivity between the two CSPs and the on-premises Data Center via the Aviatrix Cloud Backbone.

-Wait for 4-5 minutes and then go to **CoPilot > Monitor > FlowIQ** and on the `"Filters"` field click on the **+** button and create the following condition:
+Wait 4-5 minutes, then navigate to **CoPilot > Monitor > FlowIQ**.
+In the `"Filters"` field, click the **+** button to create the following condition:

 ```bash
 Destination IP Address is 10.2.2.40